In pursuit of science: TWU alumna inspires girls interested in STEM

 “I am extremely honored to have been selected as an AAAS IF/THEN Ambassador,” said Tulchin-Francis.
 “While our society has improved its diversity in STEM over the last few decades, we still have a very long way to go.
 IF/THEN is about encouraging girls to follow their dreams and finding ways to infuse their interest in STEM with their passions, like I did.
 For me, STEM + medicine + sports/activity = biomechanics!”

-Tulchin-Francis encourages parents to bring their kids, both girls and boys, to walk through what she believes will be a powerful exhibit once it opens in the spring.
+Tulchin-Francis encourages parents to bring their kids, both girls and boys, to walk through what she believes is a powerful exhibit.

 “These statues represent remarkable, real-life, female innovators and leaders in STEM, many of whom have overcome the stigmas and barriers that so many young girls continue to face, even today,” she said.
-“I am incredibly humbled to have a statue alongside my fellow IF/THEN Ambassadors, and I can’t wait to take a #statueselfie!”
+“I am incredibly humbled to have a statue alongside my fellow IF/THEN Ambassadors, and I loved taking a #statueselfie!”